ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-JavaScript Generators Explained, But On A Senior-Level - <a href="https://medium.com/@jan.hesters/javascript-generators-explained-but-on-a-senior-level-91bccc03f6d2" target="_blank" rel="noopener noreferrer">link</a></h3>
+Common JavaScript Pitfalls and How to Avoid Them - <a href="https://medium.com/@shantun/common-javascript-pitfalls-and-how-to-avoid-them-6b5a823be267" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jan Hesters`**
+✍️ **posted by `Shantun Parmar`**

-<blockquote>Generators are powerful and underused by JavaScript developers.
-And many tutorials on generators only scratch the surface.
-In this article…</blockquote>
+<blockquote>Although JavaScript is a strong and flexible language, it has many challenges that could trip even experienced developers.
+This article…</blockquote>

 <h3>2.
 Top 30 JavaScript Interview Questions and Answers for 2024 - <a href="https://medium.com/@javascriptcentric/top-30-javascript-interview-questions-and-answers-for-2024-7f1e2d1d0638" target="_blank" rel="noopener noreferrer">link</a></h3>